shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 ## Dying

 When a player drops to 0 hit points, they fall unconscious.
-If they don’t receive medical attention by the end of their third turn dead, they die.
+If they don’t receive medical attention by the end of their third turn unconscious, they die.

 This rule applies to mobs and bosses as well.